Pre-Law Curriculum

 Placement

 Our Philosophy majors and minors have been accepted at many outstanding law schools.
 The table below gives a sample of these placements.
-(Please contact the department with any news or updates.)
-For additional placements, see Faculty Emerita Julie van Camp’s page on prelaw placements
+It is updated irregularly, and we sometimes overlook students that use their Philosophy degree to go on to law school.
+If you have any news or corrections, please contact the department with your update.

 Year Student Placement Current Position